-True enough.
+Yes, there is advertising on Uni Watch.
 But here’s the thing: I have never — literally not one single time — said that I’m opposed to advertising.
 What I have said, and what I will continue to say, is that I’m opposed to advertising where it doesn’t belong.

 So if you think there’s an apples-to-apples comparison to be made between the kinds of advertising that I critique and the kind of advertising that appears on this website, well, you can think that if you want.
 But I strongly disagree.